 In simple words, there are many disadvantages of inadequate sleep.
 Some of the body parts affected by sleep deprivation include:

-Central nervous system is simply the information highway of your body and proper sleep in important to keep it working properly.
-Brain rests busy neurons and forms new pathways to make you ready for next day.
-Furthermore, brain also releases the growth hormones and the proteins that help repair cell damage also.
-Sleep deprivation leaves brain exhausted that prevents it from performing its tasks properly.
+The central nervous system is the information highway of your body.
+Enough sleep is essential to keep it working correctly.
+The brain rests active neurons and forms new pathways to make you ready for the next day.
+Furthermore, the brain also releases the growth hormones and the proteins that help repair cell damage also.
+Sleep deprivation leaves the brain exhausted, which prevents it from performing its tasks properly.
 It also affects your short-term and long-term memory and decision making power.

-While sleeping, your immune system produces infection-fighting antibodies and cells, which help body fight against foreign substances like bacteria and viruses.
+While sleeping, your immune system produces infection-fighting antibodies and cells, which help the body fight against foreign substances like bacteria and viruses.
 Due to sleep deprivation, your body won’t be able to fight invaders.
-Moreover, people experiencing sleep deprivation take longer to recover from diseases and the risks of suffering from chronic diseases like diabetes and cardiovascular diseases also increase.
+Moreover, people experiencing sleep deprivation take longer to recover from diseases, and the risks of suffering from chronic diseases like diabetes and cardiovascular diseases also increase.

-Sleep deprivation weakens immune system that makes you more vulnerable to respiratory problems like influenza and cold.
+Sleep deprivation weakens the immune system that makes you more vulnerable to respiratory problems like influenza and cold.
 If you are already suffering from some lung disease, it can make the condition worse.